AmyB173/aimfor9-mathsGCSE/testing.md

 ```
 The above counted the amount of modules so I could check if I was at the end.
 A silly but time consuming error.
 However, I used the debugging tool in chrome and developed my knowledge of this a little further.

-### Attempting to install bootstrap and jquery via npm
+### Attempting to install bootstrap and jQuery via npm
-I wanted to try and install bootstrap and jquery locally via npm so I could customise Bootstrap via altering the sass variables.
-Given this worked for bootstrap I tried doing this jquery which worked locally.
+I wanted to try and install bootstrap and jQuery locally via npm so I could customise Bootstrap via altering the sass variables.
+Given this worked for bootstrap I tried doing this jQuery which worked locally.

 As this is my first time using node modules and installing via npm, I didn't realise that git ignores node_modules and that github pages is designed for static pages and does not generally host the external libraries and frameworks.